jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 4
 Legendary Artifact Creature - Gestral
 Trample
-{2}: Put a flying counter on Dominique.
+{2}: Put a flying counter on Dominique Giant Feet.
-Two-handed slam - {2},{T},Remove a flying counter from Dominique: Dominique deals 4 damage to target creature.
+Two-handed slam - {2}, {T}, Remove a flying counter from Dominique Giant Feet: Dominique Giant Feet deals 4 damage to target creature.
-At the beginning of each end step, remove all flying counters on Dominique.
+At the beginning of each end step, remove all flying counters on Dominique Giant Feet.

 4/4
 ```